danog/MadelineProtoDocs/docs/docs/BROADCAST.md

 use danog\MadelineProto\RPCErrorException;
 use Amp\Cancellation;

-// This class MUST be autoloadable via composer final class CustomBroadcastAction implements Action {
+// This class MUST be autoloadable via composer.
+// Also, the IPC server (if present) must be restarted with restart() in order for MadelineProto to pick up the class. final class CustomBroadcastAction implements Action {
     public function __construct(private API $API, private string $message) {}
     public function act(int $broadcastId, int $peer, Cancellation $cancellation): void